Photo Ulf Sirborn

 This is very high-level basic research to understand how the genome is controlled and regulated by our genes, but the results can also be of practical use.
 In the coming years, Rickard Sandberg will systematically affect cells with a hundred different pharmaceutical substances and with the new methods the research team will see the direct effect of the substances at a very early stage, how they work and what side effects they have.
 This could, for example, lead to the refinement of drugs to make them work better.

-The Academy Chairs will promote internationally leading research in the medical field by enabling the holder to devote full-time to research at a Swedish medical faculty for five years.
-The Torsten Söderberg Foundation donates SEK 10 million to each individual professorship.
-The professorships are prepared and decided by the Royal Swedish Academy of Sciences.
-Vetenskapsakademien after a peer-review procedure.
+The Academy Professorships are intended to promote internationally leading research in the field of medicine by enabling the holder to devote themselves full-time to research at a Swedish medical faculty for a period of five years.
+The Torsten Söderberg Foundation donates 10 million Swedish kronor to each individual professorship.
+The professorships are reviewed and awarded by the Royal Swedish Academy of Sciences following a peer-review process.
 Read more about the Academy Professorships.